-We’re working to maintain, restore and connect Central Washington’s shrub-steppe landscapes for the good of both people and wildlife, including sage grouse.
+We’re working to maintain, restore and connect Central Washington’s shrub-steppe landscapes for the good of both people and wildlife, including sage-grouse.

-More on sage grouse from WDFW
+News on sage grouse

-The Washington Department of Fish and Wildlife (WDFW) estimates the 2015 greater sage-grouse population in Washington was 1004 birds (386 males counted on 27 lek complexes).
+The Washington Department of Fish and Wildlife (WDFW) estimates the 2015 greater sage-grouse population in Washington was 1,004 birds (386 males counted on 27 lek complexes).
 The estimate was about three percent higher than the estimate for 2014.
 The slight increase followed four straight years of declines (35 percent overall decline from 2010 to 2014).

 Historically, these large grouse were abundant throughout Eastern Washington.
 Today, only two isolated breeding populations remain; one in Douglas and Grant counties and another in Kittitas and Yakima counties.
 Sporadic sightings also occur in Okanogan, Lincoln and Benton counties.

-- While they may move short distances of a few miles, sage grouse are permanent residents and primarily spend their lives in the same place.
+- While they may move short distances of a few miles, sage-grouse are permanent residents and primarily spend their lives in the same place.

-- Sage grouse have a very elaborate courtship ritual, the males perform a strutting display which can last for hours, visiting traditional “leks,” or courtship display areas, where they puff up big and beautiful for the females, like the grouse in the photo.
+- Sage-grouse have a very elaborate courtship ritual.
+The males perform a strutting display which can last for hours, visiting traditional “leks,” or courtship display areas, where they puff up big and beautiful for the females, like the grouse in the photo.

-- Unlike other types of grouse that eat many varieties of nuts and seeds, sage grouse cannot digest hard seeds.
+- Unlike other types of grouse that eat many varieties of nuts and seeds, sage-grouse cannot digest hard seeds.